QilinPTA/Qilin/README.md

 > :warning: [Documentation for Qilin](https://qilinpta.github.io/) is under development.

 # Qilin: A fully imperative Java Pointer Analysis Framework.
-The repository hosts Qilin, a new Java pointer Aaalysis framework for supporting fine-grained context-sensitivity.
+The repository hosts Qilin, a new Java pointer analysis framework for supporting fine-grained context-sensitivity.

 Qilin is introduced in our ECOOP'22 paper.
 You can cite our paper as follows:
 ```